Overview

 First Semester

-Computer Requirements: This program requires a laptop computer so that you can effectively integrate computing skills with your technical education.
+This program requires a laptop computer so that you can effectively integrate computing skills with your technical education.
 Many resources that instructors assign are online or require specialty software.
 To address these needs, Mitchell Tech requires that students entering this program purchase their laptops from Mitchell Tech.
-The cost for an Mitchell Tech laptop averages about $1,000 for this program.
+The cost for a Mitchell Tech laptop averages about $1,150 for this program.
 Please be aware that our machines come fully loaded with the software required for this program.

 Mitchell Technical College has determined that our program’s curriculum meets the educational requirements for licensure in South Dakota, Iowa, Minnesota, Montana, Nebraska, North Dakota, Texas, Wisconsin, Wyoming.